India says interested in importing LNG from Iraq

-NEW DELHI India said it is interested in importing liquefied natural gas (LNG) from Iraq, with imports of the cleaner fuel becoming attractive after New Delhi decided to raise prices of locally produced gas from April 2014.
+NEW DELHI, July 8 India said it is interested in importing liquefied natural gas (LNG) from Iraq, with imports of the cleaner fuel becoming attractive after New Delhi decided to raise prices of locally produced gas from April 2014.

 Iraq has emerged as the second-biggest crude oil supplier to India after supplies from Iran were hit due to pressure from western sanctions.

-Reliance Industries (RELI.NS) has been short-listed to develop its Nasiriya oilfield and refinery.
+India's Reliance Industries has been short-listed to develop its Nasiriya oilfield and refinery.

 "India will also be interested in gas-based projects and importing LNG from Iraq," said a government statement on Monday detailing a discussion of oil minister M. Veerappa Moily with Iraqi Prime Minister Nouri Al-Maliki.